SAICHAITANYAK2003/crediKhaata/README.md

 - All forms include client-side validation

 ### 5. **Overdue Highlighting**
-- Loans with overdue status are visually marked on the dashboard for better tracking
+- Loans with overdue status are visually marked on the dashboard

+---

 ## 📁 Folder Structure